microsoft/pai/contrib/profiler/README.md

 Such as `./run.sh 32f4 1,2,3` if your container's SHA contains `32f4` and the GPU INDEX `1,2 and 3` will be used to train.

-Also you can add the third argument to set the period of the sampling, and add the fourth argument to set the directory to store the output data.
+Also you can add the third argument to set the period of the sampling, add the fourth argument to set the directory to store the output data, and add the fifth argument to set how long the profiler will execute(the unit is minute).

-Such as `/run.sh 32f4 1,2,3 0.02 My_Data`, then the Profiler will collect the information each `0.02s` and store the log file at `./My_Data`
+Such as `/run.sh 32f4 1,2,3 0.02 My_Data 10`, then the Profiler will collect the information each `0.02s` and store the log file at `./My_Data`,
+and it will stop after 10 minutes.